gsl12/Tiny-M/usermods/shoulder_screw_mod/README.md

 Print the replacement parts, except the M4 versions in the STL directory here.
 Install the thread adapters on the 4 M5x30 shoulder screws and secure with Loc-Tite.
 These may then be threaded into the tapped M6 hole on the end of the 2020 B-type groove 6 vertical corner extrusions.
 The Tee nuts accept the shoulder screw for the front idler on the AB drives

+Note, the 5mm shoulders with M4 threads can be sourced from China.  [one possible source - not verified](https://www.aliexpress.com/item/1005001698010943)